ssobehtmo26/gossipy/README.md

 ## Features

 Gossipy is a Full Stack Real time Chatting Application.
-It Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+It uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 The Tech Stacks used are -
 - React JS for frontend
 - Node JS, Express JS in server
 - MongoDB as Database